-BEFORESCHOOL and AFTERSCHOOL DAYCARE
+AFTERSCHOOL DAYCARE

-The Cotter Afterschool School Daycare program and the Before school Program are intended to provide childcare for parents and guardians who are unable to provide supervision for their children at the regular school times.
-The program is designed and staffed in such a way that is requires students to function within a group of students with overall adult supervision.
-Students who do not follow the school and/or afterschool daycare and/or Before school daycare rules during that time are subject to disciplinary auction including possible suspension or dismissal from the program.
+The Cotter Afterschool School Daycare program is intended to provide childcare for parents and guardians who are unable to provide supervision for their children at the regular school arrival time.
+The program is designed and staffed in such a way that it requires students to function within a group of students with overall adult supervision.
+Students who do not follow the school and/or afterschool daycare rules during that time are subject to disciplinary auction including possible suspension or dismissal from the program.